CostasChaitas/DistributedGeobroker/README.md

 ## Measuring requests per second
-You can test both applications on your local machine by using:
+In order to distribute the load between the servers/nodes, a load balancer can be userd :

 * haproxy - fast and reliable http reverse proxy and load balancer,

-Akka configuration is capped so that we can simulate different conditions on commodity laptop.

-For benchmarking sharded application you need to use haproxy.
 Simple configuration for haproxy daemon can be found in resources dir.
 Run it with:
 ``` haproxy -f src/main/resources/haproxy.conf ```

 This will set up a round-robing load balancer with frontend on port 8000 and backends on 8080, 8081 and 8082.